zfsonlinux/zfs-auto-snapshot/README.zfs-auto-snapshot.txt

  zfs/period		How often you want to take snapshots, in intervals
 			set according to "zfs/interval"
 			 (eg. every 10 days)

+ zfs/offset		The time from the start of the current interval at which
+			snapshots should be taken, expressed in seconds.
+For example to take snapshots hourly at 15 minutes into the hour, zfs/offset = 900 (60 sec. * 15)  To take daily snapshots at 15:43, zfs/offset = 56580.

  zfs/snapshot-children	"true" if you would like to recursively take snapshots
 			of all child filesystems of the specified fs-name.